miraclefactory/mf-website/README.md

 > * And more...

 ### Repository Maintenance 🔨
 **ANY FORM** of content / style change should be submitted via Pull Requests.
+If you wish to make adjustments to this repo, please commit your change to branch **dev** first, then create a PR to merge it into our main branch.
 If you have any suggestions regarding this repo, please submit your idea via Issues.
 Feel free to make any reasonable improvements and suggestions!